Anthoony2023/bess-diagnostics/README.md

 # bess-diagnostics

 > Not selling a more accurate algorithm.
-Explaining why field SOH always looks wrong - and how error stacking makes single-point SOH questioned.
+Explaining why single-point SOH is always questioned - and how to present it with trend + error bands.

 ## What is this repo?